Raphael (Teenage Mutant Ninja Turtles): IDW Comics

-In the IDW Comics, Raphael, like his brothers, is one of the reincarnated sons of Hamato Yoshi, who in medieval Japan were murdered by Oroku Saki.
-He began his new life in the present as a young turtle in the laboratory of StockGen Research, Inc., Baxter Stockman's genetics laboratory and served as a guinea pig for an experiment to be grown to be a naturally armored super soldier.
-Some ninja tried to seize the Turtles and various other research results from the laboratory, including a mutagen.
+In the IDW Comics, Raphael, like his brothers, is one of the reincarnated sons of Hamato Yoshi, who was murdered by Oroku Saki in medieval Japan.
+He began his new life in the present as a young turtle in the laboratory of StockGen Research, Inc., Baxter Stockman's genetics laboratory, and served as a guinea pig for an experiment to be grown to be a naturally armored super soldier.
+Some ninjas tried to seize the Turtles and various other research results from the laboratory, including a mutagen.
 The intervention also led his reincarnated father, now a lab rat, and the Turtles to be doused with a chemical cocktail that triggered their mutation.

-Shortly before his mutation Raphael was separated from his family during an attack from a hungry street cat.
+Shortly before his mutation, Raphael was separated from his family during an attack from a hungry street cat.
 He panicked as he mutated and was taken under the wing of a homeless man named Buck.
 However, Buck was murdered by street thugs, inspiring rage and grief in Raphael.

 In the fifteen months after his mutation, he resided as a vagrant on the streets of New York City without a memory of his life before his transformation, or even of a name.
-During this time, his brothers regularly searched for him, but did not find him.
+During this time, his brothers regularly searched for him but did not find him.
 After befriending Casey Jones during a domestic dispute, Raphael was attacked by Old Hob, the street cat now mutated, but the other Turtles intervened and brought an uncertain but happy Raphael home to Splinter.
-He trained extensively with them for the next month, making incredible progress and being rewarded with a pair of sais as a result.
+He trained extensively with them for the next month, making incredible progress and being rewarded with a pair of sais.

 His new family's status was soon put to the test when their home was attacked by M.O.U.S.E.R. robots and Splinter was abducted.
 Raphael fought alongside his brothers to get their father back but came to the attention of the Shredder and the Foot Clan in the process.

 Despite joining his brothers in their training and patrols, Raphael maintained his friendship with Casey by sometimes going out and assaulting criminals.
 When Casey was badly beaten by his father, Raphael lost his temper and set out to murder the man, but was stopped by Splinter, who taught him that he fights with too much anger.